Bayesian Optimization for Iterative Learning: Acknowledgements

-The second category \cite{Swersky_2013Multi,klein2017fast,kandasamy2017multi,li2018hyperband,wu2019practical} aims to reduce the resource consumption of BO by utilizing low-fidelity functions which can be obtained by using a subset of the training data or by training the ML model for a small number of iterations.
+The second category \cite{kandasamy2017multi,klein2017fast,li2018hyperband,Swersky_2013Multi,wu2019practical} aims to reduce the resource consumption of BO by utilizing low-fidelity functions which can be obtained by using a subset of the training data or by training the ML model for a small number of iterations.
 Multi-task BO \cite{Swersky_2013Multi} requires the user to define a division of the dataset into pre-defined and discrete subtasks.
 Multi-fidelity BO with continuous approximation (BOCA) \cite{kandasamy2017multi} and hierarchical partition \cite{sen2018multi} extend this idea to continuous settings.
 Specifically, BOCA first selects the hyperparameter input and then the corresponding fidelity to be evaluated at.
 The fidelity in this context refers to the use of different number of learning iterations.
-Analogous to BOCA's consideration of continuous fidelities, Fabolas \cite{klein2017fast} proposes to model the joint space of input hyperparameter and dataset size.
-Then, Fabolas optimizes them jointly to select the optimal input and dataset size.
+Analogous to BOCA's consideration of continuous fidelities, Fabolas \cite{klein2017fast} proposes to model the combined space of input hyperparameter and dataset size and then select the optimal input and dataset size jointly.

 The above approaches typically identify performance of hyperparameters via the average (either training or validation) loss of the last learning iterations.
-Thereby, they do not account for potential noise in the learning process (e.g., they might select unstable settings that jump to high performance in the last couple of iterations). \textbf{}
+Thereby, they do not account for potential noise in the learning process (e.g., they might select unstable settings that jumped to high performance in the last couple of iterations).